shopsys/shopsys/docs/cookbook/basic-data-import.md

 }
 ```

+!!! note
-*Note: We need to know whether the product with given `$extId` exists.
+    We need to know whether the product with given `$extId` exists.
     For that purpose, we will use a descendant of [`ProductFacade`](https://github.com/shopsys/shopsys/blob/7.3/packages/framework/src/Model/Product/ProductFacade.php) ([more about facades](../model/introduction-to-model-architecture.md#facade))
     which will use a descendant of [`ProductRepository`](https://github.com/shopsys/shopsys/blob/7.3/packages/framework/src/Model/Product/ProductRepository.php) ([more about repositories](../model/introduction-to-model-architecture.md#repository))
     that can talk to the persistence layer.
-We will extend the framework classes and implement new methods in the next two steps.*
+    We will extend the framework classes and implement new methods in the next two steps.

 #### 3.2 - Extend [`ProductRepository`](https://github.com/shopsys/shopsys/blob/7.3/packages/framework/src/Model/Product/ProductRepository.php) and implement method `findByExternalId()` in order to be able find a [`Product`](https://github.com/shopsys/shopsys/blob/7.3/packages/framework/src/Model/Product/Product.php) by an external ID
 Create new class `Shopsys/ShopBundle/Model/Product/ProductRepository` that extends `ProductRepository` from the framework.